 - As with all other assignments, you can still lose points during the interviews if you cannot explain your solution satisfactorily or any cheating is detected.

 Test your programs multiple times and with numerous parameters to find possible threading errors.
 Threading errors tend to crash programs/produce incorrect output very irregularly and are sometimes hard to reproduce.
-Think about your locking structure and check that all shared variables are locked.
+Think about your locking structure and check that ALL shared resources are locked.
 Also, check if all the locks are acquired and released correctly.

 This assignment uses